observablehq/plot/CONTRIBUTING.md

 node-pre-gyp WARN Hit error response status 404 Not Found on https://github.com/Automattic/node-canvas/releases/download/v2.9.1/canvas-v2.9.1-node-v93-darwin-unknown-arm64.tar.gz
 ```

-If this happens, you will need to [compile node-canvas from source](https://github.com/Automattic/node-canvas/blob/master/Readme.md#compiling)in order to develop Plot.
-For example, on macOS, you can use Homebrew to install the needed dependencies:
+If this happens, you will need to [compile node-canvas from source](https://github.com/Automattic/node-canvas/blob/master/Readme.md#compiling).
+On macOS you can use Homebrew to install the needed dependencies:

 ```bash
 brew install pkg-config cairo pango libpng jpeg giflib librsvg